-Since 1908, the College of Engineering has been uniquely blending professional engineering preparation with a liberal arts education to provide the world with well-balanced leaders in their profession.
-The college’s mission is to prepare students for successful careers based on a strong ethical and moral foundation, to advance the state of the art in engineering, to serve the professional and technical communities, and to contribute to our global society.
+Since 1908, the Opus College of Engineering has been uniquely blending professional engineering preparation with a liberal arts education to provide the world with well-balanced leaders in their profession.
+The college’s mission is to prepare students for successful careers based on a strong ethical and moral foundation, to advance the discipline of engineering, to serve the professional and technical communities, and to contribute to our global society.

-The Opus Scholars Award recognizes a combination of outstanding academic achievement as well as significant need for two incoming engineering freshmen.
-The award is a full-tuition scholarship to Marquette University.
-It is renewable each year of the recipient’s four-year (eight semester) undergraduate program, provided the student is in good academic standing within the College of Engineering.
+The Opus Scholars Award recognizes a combination of outstanding academic achievement, as well as significant need for two incoming engineering freshmen.
+The award is a full-tuition scholarship to Marquette.
+It is renewable each year of the recipient’s four-year (eight-semester) undergraduate program, provided the student is in good academic standing in the College of Engineering.
 The award is based on academic merit and demonstrated financial need.
-For additional program details regarding this award review the applicable Award Information Guide, available from the Office of Student Financial Aid at marquette.edu/financialaid.
+For additional program details about this award, review the applicable Award Information Guide, available from the Office of Student Financial Aid.

 - High school senior entering the College of Engineering

 - Must be of the first generation in your family to attend college